Brand Identity by Pilsen Commercial Area

 The Pink Line and Blue Line CTA stations at 18th Street provide transit access that is attracting new commercial development to previously underutilized areas.
 Coffee shops, co-working spaces, and service businesses are opening near transit stops and along the streets connecting the stations to the neighborhood's commercial core.
 Brand identity for businesses in these emerging areas can help define the character of the developing corridor while connecting to Pilsen's broader cultural identity.

-Our Pilsen Brand Identity Process
+How We Build Pilsen Brand Identity Process

 Cultural Immersion